Date: Sunday 14 June 2026

 Venue: Various locations in Belfast

-Category: Belfast Learning Festival
+Category: Belfast Learning Festival, Free

 Whether you’re passionate about a particular subject or keen to discover a new skill, learn by sharing, doing, and experimenting.
 There are events for everyone, whatever your age, interest or ability.
 Held in venues across the city, including community centres, museums and parks near you.

-All events are free to attend but you may need to book a ticket
+All events are free to attend but you may need to book a ticket.

-Event details | Description |
+| Event details | Description |

 |